Overview of Yellowbrick WLM

-In Yellowbrick Data Warehouse, rich workload management (WLM) functionality is a critical for enabling reliable, near-real time performance at scale.
-Whether your company is an enterprise with a business-critical data warehouse or a SaaS provider with a product that depends on reliable large-scale data processing, ensuring near-real time response across hundreds or even thousands of concurrent queries is non-negotiable for a good user experience.
+In Yellowbrick Data Warehouse, rich workload management (WLM) functionality is critical for enabling reliable, near-real time performance at scale.
+Whether your company is an enterprise with a business-critical data warehouse or a SaaS provider with a product that depends on reliable large-scale data processing(which is necessary for sectors such as financial services), leveraging robust workload management tools to ensure near-real time response across hundreds or even thousands of concurrent queries is non-negotiable for a good user experience.

-In this post, we’ll provide an overview of what Yellowbrick WLM is, what it’s used for, how it works, and how understanding query execution can help inform a good WLM strategy.
+In this post, we’ll explore the life of a Yellowbrick query by providing an overview of what Yellowbrick WLM is, what it’s used for, how it works, and how understanding query execution can help inform a good WLM strategy.

-In Yellowbrick Data Warehouse, resources can be shared in various ways for optimizing WLM.
+In Yellowbrick Data Warehouse, resources can be shared in various ways for optimizing workload management.
 The main resources that can be allocated to database queries and other operations are CPU, memory, and temporary spill space.
 For example, on a system with a high degree of concurrency, you can allocate more CPU to specific queries by increasing their priority.
 For complex queries that require more memory or spill space, you can request more of these resources at different points during execution.
-Long-running queries can be queued behind very fast queries to avoid starving short-running queries of adequate resources.
+To optimize query performance, long-running queries can be queued behind very fast queries to avoid starving short-running queries of adequate resources.

 A workload is a set of queries or other database requests that is to some extent a known quantity.
 For example, if a group of users run ad hoc queries against the same set of tables every day, that set of queries, though somewhat arbitrary, may be thought of as a known and expected workload.
 A resource-intensive report that is run by one user at the same time every morning may also be anticipated as a separate (and probably high-priority) workload.
 A third example is database administration work, such as bulk loads and backups, which may occur during a maintenance window when end users have minimal access to the system.